Connected Coordinated Motion Planning with Bounded Stretch: Bounded Stretch for Arbitrary Makespan

 \begin{lemma} Let $C_s', C_t'$ be two tiled configurations such that for all tiles $T$, $C_s'$ and $C_t'$ have the same filling levels, i.e., for any tile, the corresponding start and target configurations consist of the same respective numbers of robots.
 Then there is a stable schedule transforming $C_s'$ into $C_t'$ within a makespan of $\mathcal{O}(d)$. \end{lemma} In the following we describe reconfigurations that leave all robot movements within the interior of their respective tiles $T$; thus, all tiles can be reconfigured in parallel.
-Therefore, we only have to describe the approach for a start configuration $C_s$ and a target configuration $C_t$ \emph{within the interior of a single tile $T$} of a tiled configuration $C_s'$.
+Therefore, we only have to describe the approach for a start configuration $C_s$ and a target configuration~$C_t$ \emph{within the interior of a single tile $T$} of a tiled configuration $C_s'$.

+The idea is as follows: As the moves are reversible, it is sufficient to prove reachability of a canonical intermediate configuration in $\mathcal{O}(d)$ transformations, which allows us to simplify our argument.
+In the following, we define the properties of our canonical structure $C_\Delta$ and provide the necessary means to reach it from an arbitrary initial state.

-\subparagraph*{Outline of the Reconfiguration:} First compute two stable schedules $C_s \rightrightarrows_{\chi} C_s^m$ and $C_t \rightrightarrows_{\chi} C_t^m$, where $C_s^m$ and $C_t^m$ are monotone configurations.
-These reconfigurations are achieved by a sequence of down and left movements, maintaining connectivity after each move (see \cref{fig:triangular-shape} (Phase~4.1)).
-Proceeding from these monotone configurations, the robots are arranged into a triangular configuration $C_{\Delta}$ that occupies the lower left positions (defined by a diagonal line with a slope of $-1$) of the interior of $T$.
-This is achieved by swapping pairs of occupied and empty positions within a carefully defined area in several one-step moves along L-shaped paths (see \cref{fig:triangular-shape} (Phase~4.2)).
-The property of $C_{\Delta}$ is that it is the same for all initial configurations with equally many robots.
+\subparagraph*{Outline of the Reconfiguration.} First, we compute two stable schedules $C_s \rightrightarrows_{\chi} C_s^m$ and $C_t \rightrightarrows_{\chi} C_t^m$, where $C_s^m$ and $C_t^m$ are \emph{monotone configurations}, where we call a configuration to be monotone, if for every robot $r$ in the interior of $T$ all positions to the left and to the bottom are occupied.
+These reconfigurations are achieved by a sequence of down and left movements, maintaining connectivity after each move (see \cref{fig:triangular-shape}, Phase~4.1).
+Proceeding from these monotone configurations, the robots are arranged into a triangular configuration~$C_{\Delta}$ that occupies the lower left positions (defined by a diagonal line with a slope of $-1$) of the interior of $T$.
+This is achieved by swapping pairs of occupied and empty positions within a carefully defined area in several one-step moves along L-shaped paths (see~\cref{fig:triangular-shape}, Phase~4.2).
+The~property of $C_{\Delta}$ is that it is the same for all initial configurations with equally many robots.
 Thus, to get the stable schedule $C_s \rightrightarrows_{\chi} C_{\Delta} \rightrightarrows_{\chi} C_t$, we can simply revert $C_t \rightrightarrows_{\chi} C_{\Delta}$ and combine the result with $C_s \rightrightarrows_{\chi} C_{\Delta}$.

 Technically, the approach consists of the following four phases, see \cref{fig:triangular-shape}.